FabrizioDeFiore/Seafar-Project-ML-Agents-Simulator/README.md

 Crucially, during this transition, the user will retain a visual representation of the vessel originally encountered within the 3D training environment.
 Furthermore, the transitioned view will be projected within the dome environment for a broader audience.

-# Conclusion
+# Conclusion and future applications
 The project explored the capabilities of both reinforcement learning and imitation learning, culminating in a well-trained agent capable of navigating complex environments.

 This project not only yielded a valuable training tool for the Seafarer project but also served as a springboard for further exploration of machine learning and artificial intelligence. <br>

-The learning achieved motivates continued investigation into the potential of these rapidly evolving fields and their application in future endeavors.
+The learning achieved motivates continued investigation into the potential of these rapidly evolving fields and their application in future endeavors and it also offer valuable insights into the potential applications of ML Agents for game development, particularly in the areas of:
+* Enhanced NPC Behavior with Evolving Strategies
+* Procedural Content Generation (PCG) for Dynamic Environments
+* Player Modeling and Personalization for Tailored Experiences
+* Richer Ecosystems for Open-World Exploration and Interaction

+These are just a few examples, and the potential applications of ML Agents in game development are constantly expanding.
+As the technology matures, we can expect to see even more innovative and immersive game experiences powered by the power of machine learning.